Submissions are accepted between August 1st and December 1st, 2013

 Alumni of Franklin & Marshall College.

 Submissions should be previously unpublished works of FICTION, NONFICTION/ESSAYS, POETRY, SHORT PLAYS; and ARTWORK: paintings, drawings, and photographs—visual art that is two-dimensional in nature; and INTERVIEWS.
-Our focus this issue is DOORWAY, but don’t let that put you off from submitting—that metaphor can be broadly applied.
+Our theme this year is SHIFT

 POETRY: We’re interested in poems of any length and aesthetic bent.
 A poetry submission may consist of one to five poems, depending on length; the poems should be typed, one poem per page(s).

 PLAYWRITING: The Review will consider short playscripts, both self-contained scenes and one-acts; these should be properly formatted.
-Limit: 4000 words, including stage directions.
+Limit: 3,500words.

-VISUAL ART: In addition to a piece of cover art, we’ll consider for publication photography, paintings, and drawings.
-A visual art submission may comprise up to tem images.
+VISUAL ART: We consider for publication photography, paintings, and drawings.
+One of these images may be selected as the Volume's cover.
+A submission in the category of visual art may comprise up to ten images.
 These can be mailed on CD, or emailed as .jpeg or .gif.
 Photographs should be at least 72 dpi for submission purposes; if accepted we’ll ask for at least 180 dpi; minimum size 1800x 1800 pixels.

 INTERVIEWS: Interviews conducted for publication in the Review are done at the request of the Editors; however, we are happy to entertain your ideas.
 If you have a particular artist you’d like us to interview, please let us know.
 If you’d like to conduct the interview yourself, write us the particulars, as well as your experience and an example if you have one, and the editorial board will take it under consideration.